Matt Dermody: Chicago Cubs (second stint)

 On January 27, 2022, Dermody signed a minor league contract with the Chicago Cubs organization.
-He appeared in 20 games (13 starts) for the Triple-A Iowa Cubs, logging a 6–3 record and 3.74 ERA with 70 strikeouts in 79.1 innings pitched.
+He appeared in 20 games (13 starts) for the Triple-A Iowa Cubs, logging a 6–3 record and 3.74 ERA with 70 strikeouts in 79 1/3 innings pitched.
+On August 4, Dermody was selected to the major league roster to serve as the 27th man in the Cubs' doubleheader against the St. Louis Cardinals.
+Dermody pitched one inning Chicago, allowing two runs on two hits and two walks with one strikeout.
+He was released by Chicago on August 6, to pursue an opportunity in the KBO League.